Kristin Rhodes

-Kristin Rhodes née Danielson is an American strength athlete who is foremost known as the winner of the United Strongmen Women's World Championships competition held in 2012.
+Kristin Rhodes née Danielson is an American strongwoman and the winner of 2012 World's Strongest Woman competition held in Hämeenlinna, Finland.

 Career

 Granddaughter of shot putter Bill Nieder and the niece of middle distance runner Tim Danielson, Rhodes had been involved in sports at an early age, playing soccer at Grossmont High School and throwing the hammer, discus, javelin and the shot at San Diego State.